hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/get_started/8-testing.md

 }
 ```

 Let's recompile and restart the connector, and run the tests again.
+In the logs of the app, we can see the request
+that was sent.
+It identifies the name of the collection, and a query object to run.
+The query has a list of fields
+to retrieve, and a limit of 10 rows.
+With this as a guide, we can start to implement our query function in the next
+section.

 ```text
 {"level":30,"time":1705491544618,"pid":47901,"hostname":"Seans-MBP.lan","reqId":"req-3","req":{"method":"POST","url":"/query","hostname":"localhost:8100","remoteAddress":"127.0.0.1","remotePort":55462},"msg":"incoming request"}